nhsengland/datascience/docs/our_work/c338_poud.md

 **Structuring and data handling**

-* Ability to flag and identify with the range of possible data issues prior to deidentification (misspellings, medical terms, acronyms)
+* Ability to flag and identify with the range of possible data issues prior to de-identification (misspellings, medical terms, acronyms)
 * Connection with a clinical vocabulary in order to match and assist word identification to assist structuring of the data.
 * Ability to flag the data variables required for anonymisation to assist in the risk analysis and disclosure control process
 * Ability to deal with unstructured, semi-structured and structured data